shurper/vlgra/README.md

 - Error handling: domain exceptions carry internal messages and user-friendly texts; UI shows only the friendly messages.
 - The FBA client is a stub that hashes the payload into a deterministic tracking number; swap `StubFbaClient` with a real client to integrate with FBA.
 - Mock data lives under `mock/`; repositories/loaders are separated for easy replacement with real data sources.
+- Optional SP-API mock: set `USE_SPAPI_MOCK=1` to use `MockSpApiClient`, which builds an SP-API request blueprint and returns a deterministic tracking number without real credentials.